renatorecio/opi/OPI_RELEASE_APPROACH.md

   * CLI based on the gRPC client code
 * Code related to provisioning and lifecycle:
   * OTEL integration poins
-  * sZTP code which may include a custom client
+  * sZTP code which, including a custom client
 * A Container Storage Interface (CSI) library, client and helpful utilities called [goopicso](https://github.com/opiproject/goopicsi)